-Portofino is located in the region of Liguria (the Italian Riviera) on the Mediterranean coast and in the Gulf of Genoa.
+Portofino is located in the region of Liguria (the Italian Riviera) on the Mediterranean coast and the Gulf of Genoa.
 The northern part of the region extends into the Alps and the Winelands of Piedmont.
 Liguria is one of the loveliest regions in Italy with pastel-colored fishing villages and some stunning places such as Portofino.
-The region has always been important strategically for its access to the sea and the mountains, from the time of Ancient Romans to later domination by the Milanese and French.
+The area has always been important strategically because of its access to the sea and the mountains from the time of Ancient Romans to later domination by the Milanese and French.
 Genoa was the most powerful city in the region, and the Republic of Genoa encompassed Portofino and the rest of the coast for centuries.

-Portofino is located in an exceptionally beautiful setting with a pretty bay and is a walker’s paradise.
-The hamlet rests on a promontory between Punta Chiappa, the inlets of Cala dell Oro and Saint Fruttuoso and Punta Carena, and hugs crystal clear protected marine habitat.
+Portofino is located in a stunning setting with a pretty bay and is a walker’s paradise.
+The hamlet rests on a peninsula between Punta Chiappa, the inlets of Cala dell Oro and Saint Fruttuoso and Punta Carena, and hugs crystal clear protected marine habitat.
 The backdrop is of lush pine trees and beautiful villas built into the hillside.
-The surrounding area is full of chestnut trees, vineyards reaching down to the sea and quaint fishing villages located on craggy cliffs.
+The surrounding area is full of chestnut trees, vineyards reaching down to the sea, and quaint fishing villages located on steep cliffs.
 A wonderful walk is from Portofino to San Fruttuoso, a gorgeous Benedictine medieval Abbey set in a pristine cove.